handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet_rpc_auctions.md

 ### Params
 Name | Default |  Description
 --------- | --------- | ---------
-name | Required | The name whose transfer you wish to cancel.
+name | Required | name to cancel the in-progress transfer of

 ## sendrevoke